nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to delete a contact.
-2. FART requests confirmation.
+2. F.A.R.T requests confirmation.
 3. User confirms.
-4. FART deletes the contact and shows a confirmation message.
+4. F.A.R.T deletes the contact and shows a confirmation message.

     Use case ends.